 Below are a few tips and tricks to make the most out of your mousse a chocolate ingredients and continue to build your sustainable kitchen skills:

 - Choose Fair Trade chocolate: Choose Fair Trade chocolate when possible to support ethically-sources chocolate growers.
-We like eco-friendly brands Alter Eco for chocolate bars and Pascha for chocolate chips; for allergen-friendly chocolate chips we turn to Enjoy Life.
+We like eco-friendly brands Alter Eco for chocolate bars and Pascha for chocolate chips; for allergen-friendly chocolate chips we turn to Enjoy Life (affiliate links).

 - Reuse the chickpeas: Don’t toss those chickpeas!
 Reuse the chickpeas after draining for aquafaba in Roasted Cauliflower Chickpea Salad, 5-Minute Chickpea Basil Pesto (nut-free!), or Za'atar Chickpea Leek Salad.

-- Recommended tools: glass mixing bowls, kitchen stand mixer, handheld electric mixer, whisk, environmentally-friendly cookware, ramekins or small glass dishes.
+- Recommended tools: glass mixing bowls, kitchen stand mixer, handheld electric mixer, whisk, environmentally-friendly cookware, ramekins or small glass dishes (affiliate links).